UniMath/agda-unimath/src/orthogonal-factorization-systems/lifting-operations.lagda.md

 with respect to `g` and that `g` has a _right lifting structure_ with respect to `f`.

-**Warning**: This is the Curry–Howard interpretation of what is classically called _lifting properties_.
+**Note**: This is the Curry–Howard interpretation of what is classically called _lifting properties_.
 However, these are generally additional structure on the maps.
 For the proof-irrelevant notion see
 [mere lifting properties](orthogonal-factorization-systems.mere-lifting-properties.md).

 ## Definition